pydemull/EPLPA/README.md

 To run the pipeline and then reproduce the results of the project, please follow the steps as described below:

-- Step 1: Make sure you have downloaded the present repository from the Zenodo platform and unzipped it.
+- Step 1: Go to the repository hosted on the Open Science Framework platform (<https://osf.io/w3kmf/files/osfstorage>) and download on your machine all the required content by clicking on the ‘Download this folder’ link.
+Then, unzip the folder on your machine.
 - Step 2: [Install R](https://cran.rstudio.com/) (version: 4.4.1),
   [RStudio](https://posit.co/download/rstudio-desktop/), and [Rtools
   4.4](https://cran.r-project.org/bin/windows/Rtools/) (if your are a Windows user) on your machine.
 To retrieve past releases of R, you can go [here](https://cran.r-project.org/bin/windows/base/old/) for Windows, and [here](https://cran.r-project.org/bin/macosx/) for Mac.
-- Step 3: Double-click on the `EPLPA.Rproj` file from the repository to open the project in RStudio.
+- Step 3: Double-click on the `EPLPA.Rproj` file from the downloaded and unzipped repository to open the project in RStudio.
 - Step 4: Configure RStudio to use the correct R version.
 To do this, go in RStudio to Tools \> Global Options… \> R Session \> Change… \> Choose a specific version of R \> Select the version 4.4.1.